Xrm.Utility.lookupObjects to add records to a subgrid

 Button Visibility

 The ‘Add Existing’ button should only be displayed when it’s on a case review form.
 Below, is a description of how to achieve this using an ‘Enable Rule’ and JavaScript.
-Another option would have been to create a display rule (which runs on the server) and add a FormEntityContextRule step (see Appendix 2)
+Another option would be to create a display rule (which runs on the server) and add a FormEntityContextRule step (see Appendix 2)

 This function (visibilityRuleAddNewCourtOrderButton()) is added to the court order ribbon